newchuyalong/libgdx-learning/Hiero.md

 ## Running Hiero ##

+If you are using Gradle, you can easily run Hiero from your IDE.

+Example for IntelliJ IDEA: Go to the Hiero class, right click and select `Run Hiero.main()`.
+On the `Run configurations` popup that will appear, select the `Desktop` module, and click `Run`.

-Hiero can be run from source or from the [nightly build](http://libgdx.badlogicgames.com/nightlies/):
+Hiero can also be run from source or from the [nightly build](http://libgdx.badlogicgames.com/nightlies/):

 On Windows
 ```